Last Updated on

-Step 1 – Your Orthodontic Examination
+Step 1: Your Orthodontic Examination

-Step 2- Treatment Planning
+Step 2: Treatment Planning

 Once we have decided together that Invisalign is the treatment of choice, we will take some impressions of your teeth to create special moulds.
 We will also take a scan/photographs of your teeth.

-One tool we use, as part of the Invisalign diagnostics is a computer derived 3D digital animated visualization of your treatment.
+One tool we use, as part of the Invisalign diagnostics, is a computer-derived 3D digital animated visualization of your treatment.

 This allows the dentist to correctly design the entire treatment process.
 Many patients find this aspect of a virtual treatment simulation very reassuring as they can see how we have mapped out the treatment from start to finish.
-At this time we will be able to tell you exactly how long your specific treatment will take.
+Read reviews.

-Step 3 – Preliminary Treatment
+Step 3: Preliminary Treatment

 Some patients may need a slight amount of preliminary treatment to better accommodate the tooth movement.
 This usually involves a small amount of filing of severely crowded teeth.
 The amount of tooth involved in very little (maximum 0.5mm) and we always remain in enamel.

 Your treatment may also require the placement of “attachments”.
 These are small tooth coloured composite (plastic) attachments that are bonded onto certain teeth.

 Any preliminary work that is necessary will occur before the construction of the aligners.

-Step 4 – Manufacture of Your Bespoke Aligners
+Step 4: Manufacture your Bespoke Aligners

-Once approved your dentist will order a special sequence of aligners that are unique to you.
+Once approved your dentist, like Dr Gurs Sehmi will order a special sequence of aligners that are unique to you.
 They are made in the Align Technology laboratories using advanced 3D computer imaging technology.

 It takes around 1-2 weeks for us to get your specific aligners back from the laboratory.

-Step 5 – The Invisalign Treatment
+Step 5: The Invisalign Treatment

 You will be given a sequence of clear aligners.
 Each aligner will be specifically numbered making it easy for you to distinguish which one to use.
 You will need to wear each one for approximately 2 weeks or as advised by your dentist.

-This means that unlike more traditional braces you do not have to keep coming back for multiple orthodontic adjustment appointments.
+This means that unlike more traditional braces you do not have to keep coming back for multiple orthodontic adjustment appointments or checkups.

 Your dentist will explain the total number of appointments that are needed to complete the treatment.

-Step 6- Retainers
+Step 6: Retainers

 Once the treatment is completed and you are happy with the alignment of your teeth, you will need a retainer to prevent any relapse of treatment.
 Your dentist will advise you of the best retentions systems.

-Step 7 – Review
+Step 7: Review